phys-mattchen/phys-mattchen.github.io/_pages/about.md

 ---
-permalink: /about/
+permalink: /
-title: "About me"
+title: "About"
-excerpt: "About me"
 author_profile: true
 redirect_from:
+  - /about/
-  - /home/
+  - /about.html
 ---

 I am Bo-Yu